Wizards and Rogues of the Realms: Contents

-Wizards and Rogues of the Realms features character class kits for wizards and rogues of the Forgotten Realms campaign world.
-The book also introduces two new character classes, the Shadow Walkers and the Spellsingers.
-A Spellsinger is a magic user with immediate access to nearly the entire selection of spells at first level, although casting spells is done in the form of singing and dancing and takes much longer, and there is a chance of spell failure.
-A Shadow Walker is similar to a thief but with limited magic use.
-The format of each kit includes an overview of the character's home area and a description of the native clothing, roleplaying guidelines, and a list of special abilities and disadvantages, along with statistics for racial and ability requirements, and proficiencies.
+Wizards and Rogues of the Realms features character class kits for wizards and rogues of the Forgotten Realms campaign setting.
+The book also introduces two new Shadow Walkers and Spellsingers character classes.
+A Spellsinger is a magic user with instantaneous access to nearly all available spells at first level, and casts spells by singing and dancing so that casting takes longer and has a chance of spell failure.
+A Shadow Walker is similar to a thief but with a limited ability of magic use.
+Each kit includes an overview of home area for the character and describes the clothing native to each area, guidelines for roleplaying, and special abilities and disadvantages for the kit, as well as statistics for racial and ability requirements, and also proficiencies.

 Publication history

 Wizards and Rogues of the Realms was designed by William W. Connors, and published by TSR in 1995.
 The interior artists were Ned Dameron and Valarie Valusek.

-Shannon Appelcline commented that among other changes to the Forgotten Realms publications in the 1990s, "There was also a proliferation of adventures, often laid out in trilogies, and finally a number of more player-oriented books — doubtless intended to sell like the PHBR volumes.
+Shannon Appelcline commented that among other changes to the Forgotten Realms publications in the 1990s, there were "a number of more player-oriented books — doubtless intended to sell like the PHBR volumes.
 Some of these volumes, like Wizards and Rogues of the Realms (1995) and Warriors and Priests of the Realms (1996) even shared the same trade dress."